reinorange/direct_mail_subscription/README.md

 # Direct Mail Subscription

-Fork of direct_mail_subscription for TYPO3 9.5 LTS support.
+Fork of direct_mail_subscription for TYPO3 10 support.
 You need to install typo3db_legacy Extension.
 Also you need to refresh the content elements of direct_mail_subscription.

 --